khacoder/canuck-cp/readme.txt

 = Sidebars =
 * Default A & B, Blog A & B, Error 404 A&B, Contact A & B, About A & B, sidebar_1 to sidebar_6
 * the theme offers great flexibility allowing any sidebar to be selected for any page

+= Backup Option =
+* back up created content to a page to prevent loss of data when you switch themes

 = Child Theme Friendly =
 * option to import parent theme option settings